Afrofuturism & Eight Essential Outcomes

 About Black Child Development Institute - New York State

-BCDI NYS is a 501(c)3 non-profit organization that amplifies and promotes good work in communities, supports families in identifying and sharing resources for their wellbeing and happiness, and advocates for policies and practices that uplift Black children, families, and communities throughout New York State.
+BCDI NYS is a 501(c)3 non-profit organization that amplifies and promotes good work in communities, supports families in identifying and sharing resources for their well being and happiness, and advocates for policies and practices that uplift Black children, families, and communities throughout New York State.
+Our work is three-fold: to promote Black excellence and joy; to root out anti-Black predation that infiltrates systems and mindsets; and to move toward an equitable future for all.
+BCDI NYS is a grassroots, locally grown and led organization in New York State.
+BCDI NYS is an affiliate of the National Black Child Development Institute (NBCDI) nationwide network of villages.

 Community.
 Resources.